 Likewise, don't send essays and books.
 We work best with brief summaries and photocopies of the relevant page.
 Sending large amounts of documentation makes it more likely that the documentation will not be read by the very commenters who work to help your submission along.

-Tip: There are some books considered "standard references" by the SCA College of Arms for which no photocopies are necessary, just citations of which source, its URL (if online), the header spellings, page numbers, and pertinent information including all spellings and dates of the submitted name elements.
-A list of these sources is [Appendix H of the Laurel Administrative Handbook][apph].
+Additionally, there are some books considered "standard references" by the SCA College of Arms for which no photocopies are necessary.
+The other aspects of citation are still required: which source, its URL (if online), the header spellings, page numbers, and pertinent information including all spellings and dates of the submitted name elements.
+A list of these sources is Appendix H of the Laurel Administrative Handbook.

 Given a choice between a source which requires photocopies and one which does not, prefer the one that does not.
 You'll save time and effort by using a source that is both common and trusted.